7 Simple Strategies For Successful SaaS Marketing You Need To Try In 2023

 You want to be building your content regularly and giving Google signals as to your area of expertise.

 For example.
 Write a series of blog posts on a topic that all link together with internal links.
 Giving Google a heads up that that particular topic is something you know A LOT about.

 Post regularly and be patient!
 You will be indexed quickly but it can take 4- 6 months to get ranked highly for a particular keyword.

 As Google gets the hang of who you are and the value you offer, you’ll soon be ranking for keywords that are highly sought after in your niche.

 The great thing about content marketing too is that it creates beacon posts- that are then able to be broken down into sawdust, or micro content, to use on socials, in ads, in website copy and more!

 2. Email Workflows

 Grab those leads using a lead magnet or offer on a landing page or via a campaign – then utilise them strategically to nurture, then convert them into evangelists.

-So many companies forget that email is not simply transaction.
-Its a powerful tool you can use to give value ot your customers.
+So many companies forget that email is not simply transactional.
+Its a powerful tool you can use to give value to your customers.